The landlord is reponsible for:

 - keeping the property in a reasonable state of cleanliness and decoration

-- making sure that you, members of your household or your visitors do not harass, cause nuisance or annoyance to the occupiers of any neighbouring or adjoining premises
+- making sure your household or visitors don't harass, cause nuisance or annoyance to neighbours

 Landlord's Energy Saving Allowance